Chrisschmit/pylovo-usa/docs/source/grid_generation/usage/usage.rst

 Create your first grid
 =========================================
-After defining your plz in the ``grid_generation_for_single_plz.py`` script, you can run:
+After defining your region (FIPS codes) in the ``config/config_data.yaml`` file, you can run:

 ::

-    python3.12 executable_scripts/grid_generation_for_single_plz.py
+    python runme/create/create_grid_single_region.py

 If the grids for the given region and version are already generated, the code will terminate.

 Apart from this you can:

-- create grids for multiple PLZs or all PLZ within an AGS region.
+- create grids for multiple regions using FIPS county subdivision codes.
 - activate the flags to analyze the grid and visualize some basic results.
-- export the grid data as csv.
+- export the grid data as csv or GeoJSON.
 - delete specified grids/versions.

 .. note::
-    - Before running the scripts make sure you followed all steps descripbed in the :doc:`installation/installation` section.
+    - Before running the scripts make sure you followed all steps described in the installation section.
-    - If you are from TUM and would like to connect to the remote db get your .env file from a ENS pylovo maintainer and save it in the root directory of the project.
+    - Ensure your PostgreSQL database is properly configured in the ``config/config_data.yaml`` file.

 Result inspection with QGIS
 ==================